 Watch Part 1 and earn up to 0.75 CME credits.

-Part 2 of this series provides an in-depth discussion of 3 abnormal F-18 studies.
-For each case, the faculty will discuss uptake patterns, incidental findings, and normal variants seen with F-18 tracers and how they differ from existing cardiac PET tracers, and discuss interpreting myocardial blood flow measurements.
-A systematic approach to review these images will be described and look at how these PET MPI cases will help you serve your patients with the clinical information you need for your referring physicians.
+Part 2 of this series provides an in-depth discussion of three abnormal F-18 studies.
+For each case, the faculty will review uptake patterns, incidental findings, and normal variants seen with F-18 tracers; explain how they differ from existing cardiac PET tracers; and discuss the interpretation of myocardial blood flow measurements.

 Learning Objectives